sampy99/sampy99/README.md

 # Hi there, I'm Sampath Chathuranga! 👋

 I'm a passionate software developer with a strong interest in coding and technology.
-Welcome to my GitHub profile!
+Welcome to my GitHub profile

 ## About Me